-Cypress essential oil is derived from the needle-bearing deciduous and coniferous region tree - Cupressus sempervirens is its scientific name.
-The cypress is an evergreen tree, that has woody, small rounded cones.
+Cypress essential oil is derived from the needle-bearing deciduous and coniferous tree; Cupressus sempervirens is its scientific name.
+The cypress is an evergreen tree that has cones that are small, woody, and rounded.
 It has tiny flowers and scale-like leaves.
-The powerful essential oil is very valuable, given its abilities to work as a stimulant for relieving anxiety, removing toxins from your body, helping the respiratory system, and fighting infections.
+The powerful essential oil is very valuable, given its ability to work as a stimulant for relieving anxiety, removing toxins from your body, helping the respiratory system, and fighting infections.

 Cupressus sempervirens is thought to be a medicinal tree with numerous specific botanical features.
-BMC Complementary & Alternative Medicine published research that shows that those special features include having the tolerance to atmospheric gases, sleet, wind-driven dust, air currents, and drought.
+BMC Complementary & Alternative Medicine published research that showed that those special features include having the tolerance to atmospheric gases, sleet, wind-driven dust, air currents, and drought.
 In addition, the cypress tree can flourish in both alkaline and acidic soils and has a well-developed root system.
-The cypress tree's needles, stems, and twigs are steam-distilled, with the essential oil having an energizing and clean aroma.
-The major components of the cypress are limonene, carene, and alpha-pinene; the oil is well known for having antirheumatic, stimulating, antibacterial, antispasmodic, and antiseptic properties.
+The cypress tree's needles, stems, and twigs are steam distilled, with the essential oil having an energizing and clean aroma.
+The major components of cypress oil are limonene, carene, and alpha-pinene; the oil is well known for having antirheumatic, stimulating, antibacterial, antispasmodic, and antiseptic properties.

 To increase readability, the articles on our site are paginated.
 Use the buttons located below each article in order to read the entire article.
 The "Next" and "Previous" buttons will allow you to navigate from one page to the next.